nmfs-opensci/CloudComputingSetup/README.md

 When in doubt, you can start with the smallest workstation for additional troubleshooting and upgrade as needed.

-### Using a Workstation
+## Using a Workstation

 **BACK UP YOUR WORK** and use the cloud workstations to run existing scripts, not to develop code.
 It is important to the community that we monitor usage for costs and be aware that these workstations automatically delete after 6 months of no use.
 High resource users, please see [Fisheries Cloud Program Section 4.0 High-Performance and Custom Workstations (FMC-Funded Option)](https://docs.google.com/document/d/1nziPdPULoRWOYQ9WKzISNUgJvANACvfYpFr1z3Ro2Bc/edit?tab=t.0#heading=h.65j2qoyirqa8): "The enterprise offering is designed to cover standard analytical needs.
 If your work requires high-cost, specialized resources, such as GPUs, larger machine types (beyond Large), or custom-developed images for specific program workflows, these resources are available, and treated as independent GCP projects, and billed according to the annual GCP cost recovery process."

-## Requesting a Google Data Bucket

-Work through local IT.
-[Add instructions for each Center here?]
-Reference [Eli's documentation about servers vs objects](https://nmfs-opensci.github.io/EDMW-EarthData-Workshop-2025/content/why-cloud.html) related to Google shared drive vs buckets and speed.

-Existing public NOAA data buckets can be found [here](https://www.noaa.gov/nodd/datasets#NMFS)
+The optimal workflow for a workstation is to have a github repository with all the necessary code to run your process.
+Thus, the first step when opening a workstation should be connecting to Github.

-## Linking Workstation to GitHub
+### Linking Workstation to GitHub

 The quickest and most persistent method for linking a workstation to a Github Enterprise Account is with a Person Access Token (PAT).
 This can be done by reading the instructions and executing the code in [R/github_setup.R](https://github.com/nmfs-opensci/CloudComputingSetup/blob/main/R/github_setup.R).
 Before executing the script you will need to generate a PAT, bellow are relevant PAT documentation (also linked in script):